Understanding ESOS and tax implications in Malaysia

 Automating repetitive tasks and introducing self-service portals empower people to take control of simple tasks, like booking their own leave, accessing payslips and updating contact details.
 By optimising the user experience with easy-to-use applications, simplified central logins and cloud-based systems, your employees will be able to immediately access and update their data from anywhere, at any time.

-Consider streamlining your core functions like payroll, finance and HR to free up your people to focus on collaboration and engagement-boosting activities.
+Consider streamlining your core functions like payroll, finance and HR to free up your people to focus on collaboration and employee engagement strategies.

 2. Prioritise wellness